Lazareena/Comp124-s14-hw7/README.md

 A LanguageDetector must be trained once to identify words in each language.
 The train method essentially "precomputes" the counts for each word in each language to speed up language detection.

-`train()`: The train method needs to do the following *for each language*:
+`train()`: The train method needs to do the following:

 * **Hint: The Utils class has some helpful constants and a method to split words.**
+* For each language:
     * Extract the page text from the first 1000 pages.
     * Split each page text into words (look for a helper method in Utils).
     * Count how many times every unique word occurs across all 1000 pages.

-You'll need to create instance variables to capture the data.
+You'll need to create instance variables to capture the data (counts for each word for each language).

 `detect(text)`: Given a particular text, the detect method does the following for each language:
 * Split the text into words.